nate-thegrate/rpg-character-tool/README.md

 ### Auto-Configure Stats

-Assigning stats at random can lead to potentially undesirable outcomes: for instance, you could end up with a character that has Constitution as its lowest stat.
-For some, this may not be an issue, but anyone who would be bothered by this can opt to automatically allocate stats into a viable configuration.
+Assigning stats at random can lead to potentially undesirable outcomes: for instance, you could end up with a character with a really low Constitution score.
+This app gives the option to automatically allocate stats into a viable configuration.

 ### Random Arrays